 Epic, entertainingly self-assured, and unironic, Mortal Engines has some potentially questionable content and seriously unintentional hilarity.

 In a post-apocalyptic world where cities ride on wheels and consume each other to survive, two people meet in London and try to stop a conspiracy.

 In the theater, the gentleman sitting next to me said:

 “I’ve never seen a movie believe in itself more.”

-Though there may be some positive aspects, there’s content to be aware of: the violence could be upsetting (such a young girl getting her face slashed), and characters being sold at an auction as slaves, plus more.
+Though there may be some positive aspects, there’s content to be aware of: the violence could be upsetting (a young girl gets her face slashed), and characters being sold at an auction as slaves, plus more.

 Mortal Engines might not be a flawless film, but it certainly thinks otherwise.
 For those ready for the content and attitude, it could be a blast.
 For others, Mortal Engines’ flaws may not be worth the trip.